 after performing the $\int \D \psi$ integration\cite{wessen2021} in Eq.~\eqref{eq:full_to_MFT}, wherein the term

-accounts for translation entropy and follows from applying Stirling's approximation $\ln n! \approx n \ln n - n$ to the factorial prefactors in Eq.~\eqref{eq:partition_func_field} and neglect terms linear in $\rho_i$ arising from the nonlogarithmic $-n$ part of the Stirling approximation because terms linear in $\rho_i$ in the free energy have no effect on phase separation properties.\cite{linJML} In the second term on the right hand side of Eq.~\eqref{eq:MFT_free_energy}, $\phi_{\rm p} \equiv v_{\rm b} N \rho_{\rm p} / \rho_0$ is the volume fraction occupied by polymer beads (and thus the volume fraction of the polymers themselves) and $\chi_{\rm eff}$ is a dimensionless effective Flory-Huggins $\chi$-parameter that originates from the spatially short-range interactions [cf. second term for $\bar{h}$ in Eq.~\eqref{eq:barh}]:
+accounts for translational entropy and follows from applying Stirling's approximation $\ln n! \approx n \ln n - n$ to the factorial prefactors in Eq.~\eqref{eq:partition_func_field} and neglecting terms linear in $\rho_i$ arising from the nonlogarithmic $-n$ part of the Stirling approximation because terms linear in $\rho_i$ in the free energy have no effect on phase separation properties.\cite{linJML} In the second term on the right hand side of Eq.~\eqref{eq:MFT_free_energy}, $\phi_{\rm p} \equiv v_{\rm b} N \rho_{\rm p} / \rho_0$ is the volume fraction occupied by polymer beads (and thus the volume fraction of the polymers themselves) and $\chi_{\rm eff}$ is a dimensionless effective Flory-Huggins $\chi$-parameter that originates from the spatially short-range interactions [cf. second term of $\bar{h}$ in Eq.~\eqref{eq:barh}]: